pagkly/Zed/Investopedia3/Stress Testing.md

 ## Stress Testing for Risk Management

-Companies that manage assets and investments commonly use stress testing to determine [portfolio risk](https://www.investopedia.com/articles/pf/06/riskyportfolio.asp), then set in place any [hedging](https://www.investopedia.com/terms/h/hedge.asp) strategies necessary to mitigate against possible losses.
+Companies that manage assets and investments commonly use stress testing to determine [[portfolio risk]](https://www.investopedia.com/articles/pf/06/riskyportfolio.asp), then set in place any [[hedging]](https://www.investopedia.com/terms/h/hedge.asp) strategies necessary to mitigate against possible losses.
 Specifically, their portfolio managers use internal proprietary stress-testing programs to evaluate how well the assets they manage might weather certain market occurrences and external events.

 Asset and liability matching stress tests are widely used, too, by companies that want to ensure they have the proper internal controls and procedures in place.
-Retirement and [insurance portfolios](https://www.investopedia.com/terms/p/portfolioinsurance.asp) are also frequently stress-tested to ensure that cash flow, payout levels, and other measures are well aligned.
+Retirement and [[insurance portfolios]](https://www.investopedia.com/terms/p/portfolioinsurance.asp) are also frequently stress-tested to ensure that cash flow, payout levels, and other measures are well aligned.

 ## Regulatory Stress Testing